 So back to the holidays.

-This is how I’ve learned to make it through.
+This is how I’ve learned to make it through and enjoy them.

 Prayer One: Please give me the ability to love the people around me.
 Including those in line who are crabby and holding up the line trying to argue that the price was $11.99 not $12.49.
 Including everyone who has forgotten how to drive.
 Including all the relatives, friends and others who need something last minute.
 Including my children.
-And even for my ex, despite the fact that I haven’t received any child support in months and months.
 But especially for myself.
 Let me love me with all my flaws and mix ups and in that moment let that love radiate to all around me.

 Prayer Two: Thank you for all the good things around me.
 Despite the news.
 Despite the presents under the tree might not be exactly what they all want.
 But rather thank you for all the people showing up day after day.
 The doctors and Walmart employees and gas station attendees who work even though it’s supposed to be the most magical day of the year.
 So thank you.
 Let me see the good and be a good maker, not a good taker.